Quinnipiac University Summer Camp and Pre-College Program Policies

 Window screens must remain on windows at all times.

-Any question of interpretation regarding policies included in this document shall be referred to the Director of Summer Programming for final determination.
+Any question of interpretation regarding policies included in this document shall be referred to the Program Director for final determination.
 For additional information about University policies and codes, please review The Student Code of Conduct.

 Quinnipiac University complies with the Americans with Disabilities Act and Section 504 of the Rehabilitation Act as an institution of higher education.
 Students who have a current IEP or 504 plan are encouraged to share any accommodations or modifications they may require in order to access the fundamentals of a QU summer program or camp they plan to attend.